molmod/yaff/doc/howto.rst

     Matches any atom in the given scope.

 ``expr1 & expr2 [& ...]``
-    Matches an atom the satisfies all the given expressions.
+    Matches an atom that satisfies all the given expressions.

 ``expr1 | expr2 [| ...]``
-    Matches an atom the satisfies any of the given expressions.
+    Matches an atom that satisfies any of the given expressions.

 ``!expr``
     Matches an atom that does not satisfy the given expression.